R. Kelly Denied Bail In Sex Abuse Case, Will Remain In Jail Until 2020 Court Date

 With over 50 interviews including civil rights activist Tarana Burke, musicians John Legend and Sparkle, talk-show host and former DJ Wendy Williams, ex-wife Andrea Kelly, ex-girlfriend Kitti Jones, brothers Carey, and Bruce Kelly, and many others, Lifetime’s six-part series dove into the story of R. Kelly’s controversial past.

 The story, which was told beginning in 1970 through the present day, shed light on the R&B star whose history of alleged abuse of underage African American girls has, until recently, been largely ignored by mainstream media claimed the series.
-Kelly’s relationships with many women, including a marriage to singer Aaliyah when she was just 15-years-old, were also documented in the series.
+Kelly’s relationships with many women, including a marriage to singer Aaliyah when she was just 15 years old, were also documented in the series.